Motorcycle Accidents vs. Car Accidents

 • Many victims of motorcycle accidents need additional compensation for lost long-term wages and medical expenses

-• Unfortunately, many motorcycle accidents result in the wrongful death of the motorcycle rider and/or passengers.
+• Unfortunately, many motorcycle accidents result in the wrongful death of the motorcycle rider and/or their passengers.

 Studies and statistics regarding motorcycle accidents have proven: